-The technology behind today's smartphones is remarkable.
-With the ability to talk, listen to music, take photos and download, upload and store huge amounts of data, all at the same time, there is virtually no limit to the access of information these devices provide.
+The technology behind today's cell phones is remarkable.
+With the ability to talk, listen to music, take photos and download, upload and store huge amounts of data, there is virtually no limit to the access of information these devices provide.

 The lifeline of these phones (as well as tablets, laptops and other mobile devices) in almost all cases are lithium-ion batteries.
 These tiny power sources have been effectively operating smartphones since their inception, and they are a remarkable improvement over previous cell phone batteries.
 Yet with the amount of power needed to keep our phones running countless programs and apps day in and day out, something has to give sooner or later; and it's usually the battery.

-Here are some limitations, considerations and tips regarding cell phone batteries to help you get the highest performance and longest runtime from them:
+Here are some limitations, considerations and tips regarding cell phone batteries to help you get the highest performance and prolong your cell phone battery life:

 What is draining my phone battery?